Canon 1D Mark II vs Fujifilm X100F

 Review summary: Canon 1D Mark II vs Fujifilm X100F

 So what conclusions can be drawn?
-Is there a clear favorite between the Canon 1D Mark II and the Fujifilm X100F?
-Below is a summary of the relative strengths of each of the two contestants.
+Which of the two cameras – the Canon 1D Mark II or the Fujifilm X100F – has the upper hand?
+A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark II: